Hou Dejian: Later career

-In 2011, Hou surprisingly resurfaced in Beijing to perform in a concert.
+Hou relocated to Beijing in 2006.
+In 2011, he was granted a permit to perform in a concert.
 In an interview that year, Hou stated, "Human rights in China are not what I am most concerned about now".

 In 2018 Hou wrote the tune for a song called Chinese Dream (Zhōngguó mèng (中国梦)), with lyrics by Jiang Kairu (蒋开儒), which was performed for the first time at a ceremony at Zhengding High School in Hebei.
 The song refers to the concept of the Chinese Dream promoted by Xi Jinping, current General Secretary of the Chinese Communist Party.